Karma Karnak, Luxor, Egypt - Karma Club

 Restaurant & Lounge Bar

-Nestled on the middle deck, Karma Karnak’s spacious restaurant was designed with contemporary in mind – think mood lighting and stylish furniture.
-Head to the deck above and you’ll find the bar & lounge area; serving up your favourite tipple and entertainment.
+Located on the middle deck, Karma Karnak’s spacious restaurant features contemporary design with mood lighting and stylish furniture.
+Above, the bar and lounge area offers your favourite drinks and entertainment, providing the perfect spot to unwind.

 Facilities

-With a fully equipped bar, restaurant and sun terrace Karma Karnak has everything you need onboard to have a serene and unforgettable experience.
-Perfect for couples, families and small groups.
+With a fully equipped bar, restaurant, and sun terrace, Karma Karnak offers everything needed for a serene and unforgettable experience, making it perfect for couples, families, and small groups.

 Entertainment